briantanabe/project-log/projects/sour candy/Sour Candy Part 2.md

 ## Experimentation

 **Gelling Agent:** For this stage, I want to refine the preparation of the gelling agent.
-Primarily, the quantities and
+Specifically, I want a better intuition of what should be happening at this stage, and the specific quantities to use.

 | Goal | Trial 1 | Trial 2 | Trial 3 |
 |-|-|-|-|
 |Simmer citrus juice and cornstarch | .5 cup lime juice, .5 cup cornstarch | .5 cup lime juice, .25 cup cornstarch | .5 cup lime juice, 2 Tsp cornstarch

-**Trial 1:** The water barely dissolved all of the cornstarch, and once heated began to congeal, bubble, and burn very quickly
+**Trial 1:** The water barely dissolved all of the cornstarch, and once heated, the cornstarch formed a heterogenous solid mass that began to bubble and burn.

 **Trial 2:** The lime juice did not congeal as quickly, but after leaving unstirred for a few minutes, also bubbled, congealed, and was lightly scorched